evennia/evennia/evennia/contrib/grid/basicmap/README.md

 ### ASCII map (and evennia supports UTF-8 characters and even emojis)

-This produces an ASCII map for sighted players that can be as large as you have it set to.
+This produces an ASCII map for players of configurable size.

-### Screenreader-friendly map

-The screenreader-friendly map notes if the player has their screenreader toggled on and if so, displays a screenreader-friendly descriptive map instead.
-For the sake of concision, it is less detailed than the ASCII map.

 ### New command